-Normally, when you sleep with our mouths closed, your body has little need to produce saliva.
-However, some people tend to breathe through their mouth during sleep.
+Normally, when you sleep with your mouth closed, your body has little need to produce saliva.
+However, some people tend to breathe through their mouths during sleep.
 For example, if you have a common cold, your blocked nose will force you to breathe only through your mouth.
 Since your saliva production is slow during this time, you may find that your mouth feels exceptionally dry if you wake up from your sleep.

 If you find yourself breathing through your mouth during your sleep, you should see a doctor to determine the cause.
 If you have a cold, schedule an appointment with your doctor to receive the right medication that will help relieve congestion and blocked nose, and help you breathe and sleep better at night.